TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 - December appears to have the lowest number of products sold.
 - In 2019, the Monthly Sales KPI was exceeded in 25% of the months, compared to ~75% in 2018, reflecting a decline in demand.
 - Most customers had a diverse Customer Purchase Mix.
->Note: The insights and business recommendations included in this file are based on my own interpretation and analysis of the dataset.

 Recommendations:
 - Focus marketing and sales efforts on high-value products in regions with high revenue per unit, such as Ahmedabad.